Spring Garden Revival

 Professional Installation Standards, Application Depths & Quality Control Requirements

-Professional mulch installation in Burlington follows strict standards to ensure plant health and environmental compliance.
-Certified landscape professionals are trained in proper application, including maintaining a 2-4 inch mulch depth (never exceeding 4 inches), a 6-inch clearance around tree trunks and plant stems to prevent moisture damage, and a 3-5 inch setback from building foundations.
-Site preparation includes weed control and edge definition, with hand spreading for precision and mechanical spreading for large areas.
-Quality assurance involves verifying material quality, ensuring uniform coverage, and monitoring plant health post-installation.
-Most professional installations offer a one-year warranty on material performance.
+Proper mulch installation in Burlington follows professional standards to ensure plant health and environmental compliance.
+Certified landscape professionals are recommended, with training in sustainable practices and equipment operation.
+Key specifications include a 2-4 inch mulch depth (never exceeding 4 inches), a 6-inch clearance around tree trunks and plant stems to prevent "mulch volcanoes," and a 3-5 inch setback from building foundations.
+Site preparation involves weed control and crisp bed edges, with hand spreading for precision and mechanical methods for large areas.
+Quality assurance includes verifying material cleanliness, uniform coverage, and post-installation plant health monitoring.
+Most professional installations offer a 1-year warranty on material performance.

 Seasonal Mulching Calendar & Weather Timing for Burlington's Climate Zone 6a